 Wildflower Diamond Guide

-At TW McClelland, we emphasize beauty and artistry over commerce.
-That being said, the economics and other concerns related to purchasing a diamond are real.
+At TW McClelland, we emphasize beauty and artistry over everything.
+That being said, the economics and other details related to purchasing a diamond are important.
 There are many ways for an individual to purchase a natural diamond, and there is also the more recent influence of laboratory diamonds on the market.
 It can be complicated.
+With over forty years of experience, sourcing, cutting, and working with diamonds, we are experts and can be helpful.

-Years ago there were more general categories of diamond grades; colorless, near colorless, eye-clean, etc. As diamonds became more commoditized, it was an advantage to the dealers to make the differences more detailed.
-Now, there are the Four Cs of Cut, Color, Clarity, and Carat Weight that we have been told matter most.
-While these details are important, they are not as important to most people as, “Is it beautiful and in my budget?”
+Years ago there were more general categories of diamond grades; colorless, near colorless, eye-clean, etc. As diamonds became more commoditized, dealers created amore detailed system.
+Now, there are the Four Cs of Cut, Color, Clarity, and Carat Weight.
+This scale of diamond grades and qualities is used to determine value and cost, though visually there is sometimes very little difference between two similar stones.
+While these details are important, they are not as important to most as the true beauty and budget of a stone.
+The following are all ways of purchasing a stone for your setting.

 1. Purchase a natural diamond from us